dondi3go/nunc/README.md

 # What is Nunc ?

-Nunc (_now_ in latin) is a light PHP framework and CMS created for fun and education purpose.
+Nunc (_now_ in latin) is a lightweight PHP framework and CMS created for fun and education purpose.
 It uses Twitter Bootstrap css framework for UI.

 In its current state, nunc is single-user.
-Persistency is acheived using flat xml files (no need for a database), making nunc perfectly suited for very small spaces hosts, however, in this perspective, nunc in obviously not very scalable.
+Persistency is acheived using flat xml files (no need for a database), making nunc perfectly suited for very small space hosts.
+However, in this perspective, nunc in obviously not very scalable.

 The use of javascript is limited to a minimum for the sake of simplicity.
 Today,